phuctr2203/online-shoppers-purchasing-intention/README.md

 <h1>Online Shoppers Purchasing Intention - Data Preparation and Modelling </h1>

-•	Work in a team of 4, collecting and preparing data to retrieve a clean dataset for visualization and modelling.
+•	Work in a team of 4, collecting and preparing data to retrieve a clean dataset for visualization and modelling. <br>
-•	Train and evaluate machine learning models (Classification and Clustering) to the trend of customer to predict behavior and decision in shopping and support business development.
+•	Train and evaluate machine learning models (Classification and Clustering) to the trend of customer to predict behavior and decision in shopping and support business development. <br>
-•	Mark: High Distinction (95%).
+•	Mark: High Distinction (95%). <br>
-•	Tools: Jupyter, Pandas, NumPy, Matplotlib, Scikit-learn.
+•	Tools: Jupyter, Pandas, NumPy, Matplotlib, Scikit-learn. <br><br>

-Tran Hoang Phuc - s3911244 - 33%
+Tran Hoang Phuc - s3911244 <br>
-Nguyen Huy Binh - s3883631 - 33%
+Nguyen Huy Binh - s3883631 <br>
-Nguyen Tri Dung - s3883630 - 33%
+Nguyen Tri Dung - s3883630 <br>

 Instruction:
 - Add "Assignment3.ipynb" and "online_shoppers_intention.csv" into one Jupyter Notebook folder